 And how are you going to get the things done you used to get done during that nap time?

-When my oldest, now age 13, was about to drop that nap, I dreaded it.
+When my oldest, now age 15, was about to drop that nap, I dreaded it.
 My time was spent sleeping during his morning nap since I was pregnant with his little sister and there was no way I was going to be able to nap while he was awake.

 By the time my third child was there, I knew to be excited and by the time my fourth child was there, I was singing hallelujahs about saying good-bye to that pesky morning nap time.

 Here are some ideas for you to do during that morning stretch between waking up and nap time.

 When you transition to one nap each day, here are some ideas to do with that morning time slot that used to be nap time.

 1-Have a Consistent Independent Playtime